juuce79/tray_bin/README.md

 - Run the program by double clicking the file.
 - The Tray Bin icon should now appear in your system tray.
 - **Optional:** Click the **Start with Windows** option in the Tray Bin menu to automatically start Tray Bin when you start you device.

+## License

+This is free and unencumbered software released into the public domain.
+See the [UNLICENSE](UNLICENSE) file for details.